-Rue B is a British Jewellery brand located in the city of York but expanding their business in Europe.
-They have been offering a wide range of costume, fashion, and sterling silver jewellery since 2002.
+Rue B is a British Jewellery brand located in York but expanding its business in Europe.
+They have been offering a wide range of costume, fashion, and sterling silver jewelry since 2002.
 In November 2018, they approached us to get a quote for their Magento migration project.
-After one week for discussion, we reached the final agreement thereupon.
+After one week of discussion, we reached the final agreement thereupon.
 The project scope included theme migration, data migration, extension migration, M2E integration, new site configuration, and performance optimization.
-That’s why we call it a typical Magento migration case study, which will help you to understand more about the migration process from the beginning to the end.
+That’s why we call it a typical Magento migration case study, which will help you understand the migration process from the beginning to the end.

 How Was The Site Before Magento Migration?

 Besides, this design is not optimized for small-screen devices like smartphones.
 Firstly, because the banner sizes are unequal, the banners are not presented nicely when the site is responsive.
-Secondly, the header links (including My Account, My Wishlist, Checkout, Log In, Sign Up) is too small and hard to click, which should be replaced by a hamburger menu instead.
+Secondly, the header links (including My Account, My Wishlist, Checkout, Login, Sign Up) are too small and hard to click, which should be replaced by a hamburger menu instead.

-Additionally, compared to other modern e-commerce website designs, Rue B homepage does not show popular/ featured/ new products of the store.
+Additionally, compared to other modern e-commerce website designs, Rue B’s homepage does not show the store’s popular/ featured/ new products.

-Apart from it, the site is based on the Magento 220.127.116.11 version which goes with a technical-inclined and unfriendly admin panel for the store owner.
-Also, the website speed and performance are not at its best.
+The site is also based on the Magento 18.104.22.168 version, which goes with a technical-inclined and unfriendly admin panel for the store owner.
+Also, the website speed and performance are not at their best.

-To improve all of the existing limitations of the store, Rue B owner decided to migrate from Magento 1 to 2.
+To improve all of the existing limitations of the store, Rue B’s owner decided to migrate from Magento 1 to 2.

 Objectives and Challenges of This Magento Migration Case Study

 In short, our client wants to build a new website on Magento 2 – the same but better website in terms of design and usability.

 Based on the requirements, we proposed a Magento 2 migration plan that includes: